distdl/distdl/docs/code_reference/nn/broadcast.rst

 When the dimensions do not match, :math:`P_x` is implicitly extended *to the left* with ones until the dimension does match.

+In the following examples, subtensors are defined by the black partition borders.
+There is one worker per subtensor in each partition.
+Like colors indicate subtensors that interact in the broadcast.
+For example, the blue subtensor in :math:`P_x` broadcasts to the blue subtensors in :math:`P_y`.

 Standard Broadcasts
 -------------------